uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 # Exercises

 At this point, we suggest completing written exercises 1.9--1.11 to cement your understanding of these topics.
+Just go to the next tab, do the exercises and return here to code some more.

 # Exercise 1.6 – New Operators